hyperbaton/cft/README.md

 rankings and information on your Xoonglins.
 - The social classes and needs are fully configurable and customizable via datapacks, so it's possible to build a tailored experience for any modpack.
+- **Social Class Browser**: Press `V` to open an interactive screen showing the full social class hierarchy as a visual graph, with clickable nodes to view each class's needs, stats, and upgrade/downgrade conditions.
+- **Jobs**: Xoonglins can be assigned jobs through their social class.
+Jobs define what a Xoonglin does during the day, with work quotas and daily progress tracking.

 ## Datapacks